Errors and Warnings¶

 module a; localparam A=1; generate if (A==0) begin b b_inst1 (.x(1'b0)); //<--- error nonexistent port b #(.PX(1'b0)) b_inst2 (); //<--- error nonexistent parameter end endgenerate endmodule module b; endmodule

 In the example above, b is instantiated with a port named x, but module b has no such port.
-In the next line, b is instantiated again with a nonexistent parameter PX.
+In the following line, b is instantiated with a nonexistent PX parameter.
 Technically, this code is incorrect because of this, but other tools may ignore it because module b is not instantiated due to the generate/if condition being false.

 This error may be disabled with a lint_off PINNOTFOUND metacomment.